pantherswap/panther-swap-core/README.md

-# PantherSwap Factory
+# EveSwap Factory

-In-depth documentation on PancakeSwap is available at [docs.pantherswap.com](https://docs.pantherswap.com/).
+In-depth documentation on EveSwap is available at eveswap.finance/docs

 # Local Development